Updated: Apr 24

 With her eyes she looked over the field.

-He released a puff of breath between his lips. (this could be nose, I suppose, but unless that matters, ditch the anatomy!)
+He released a puff of breath between his lips.
+(This could be talking about a nose, I suppose, but unless that matters, ditch the anatomy!)

 and then tack on a summary like, “He was very sad, and he missed her” at the end.
 Well, shouldn't that have been obvious from the rest?

-Wherever possible, take your reader through the action rather than having someone remembering it.
-It's much more exciting to be there, than to hear about it, right?
+Wherever possible, take your reader through the action rather than having someone remembering it in flashback or dream.
+It's much more exciting to be there than to hear about it, right?
 (Of course, this isn't always possible.)

-If You Have to Read a Sentence Twice, Change It.
+11. If You Have to Read a Sentence Twice to Understand it, Change it.